 What IT Will Look Like in a Flat World

 Widespread adoption of remote work models will also have a flattening effect on the way IT is structured.
 As enterprises shift to off-site work models based on remote data access, remote collaboration and even remote IT, the need for tools to automate IT processes across multiple sites and clouds increases.

 To meet business needs in a flat world, enterprises require a flat infrastructure much less tied to geography.
-In this context, IT strategies will focus on leveraging the cloud to “remotify” IT operations.
-Files will be stored in the cloud and made available to remote locations using caching and other tools that connect the edge (e.g., remote offices, home users) to the private or public cloud.
+In this context, IT strategies will focus on leveraging the cloud to as remote IT solutions.
+Files will be stored in the cloud and made available to remote locations using caching and other tools that connect the edge (e.g., remote offices, home users) to public or virtual private cloud cloud ecosystem.
 This type of architecture will enable users to work from any location with an “office-like” experience.

 Global file systems, such as those developed by CTERA, replicate remote office data to the cloud and enable WFH users to access the corporate file system with their existing applications and file sharing protocols.
 Such an architecture unifies branch filers, desktop endpoints, mobile and VDI clients, giving users always-on data access from any location and any device.